Roasted Caponata Salad with Chickpeas & Goat Cheese

 And here’s how to be a potluck party all-star.

-While the eggplant is resting, cut the zucchini and pepper in a half-inch dice.
+- While the eggplant is resting, cut the zucchini and pepper in a half-inch dice.
 Place on the baking sheet.
 Blot the eggplant slices, then cut those in a half-inch dice too.
-Toss with olive oil–about 1 tablespoon.
+Toss with olive oil--about 1 tablespoon.
 Put the pan in the oven and cook for 5 minutes.
 Meanwhile, dice the shallot, then toss it in with the other vegetables.
-Bake for 12-15 more minutes, until the vegetables are cooked and just barely colored.
+Bake for 12 to 15 more minutes, until the vegetables are cooked and just barely colored.
 Squeeze most of the lemon juice over the veggies and sprinkle on the sugar.
 Cook 2 more minutes, then remove and let cool for 10 minutes.